 Shipping and Transportation

 If you won’t be “home for Christmas,” this year, you’re probably not alone.
 And that’s why shipping services like UPS and FedEx usually perform well during the holiday season.
 The biggest shipping day of the year often is about a week before Christmas, and large shippers frequently hire additional help during the weeks from Thanksgiving to Christmas.
-Additionally, with the prevalence of online shopping and convenience of e-commerce options, air, freight and ground shipping surge during the holidays, and can provide solid returns for investors who already own those stocks, In 2012, FedEx’s stock price rose to approximately $93 on December 19 from approximately $83 on November 16.
+Additionally, air, freight and ground shipping increase in volume during the holidays, and shipping company stocks can provide solid returns for investors who already own them.
+In 2017, FedEx’s stock price rose to approximately $252.60 on December 20 from approximately $231.72 on December 1.

 While certain stocks perform better than other during the Christmas season, Wall Street in general tends to perform favorably in December, and daily returns during December are higher than average.
-According to Fox Business, the Standard & Poor's 500-stock average has posted gains in December 82 percent of the time since 1990, and averages a 1.35 percent gain, which is substantially higher than the average return for any other month.
+The Standard & Poor's 500-stock average has posted gains in December 84 percent of the time since 1988, and tends to average a higher return than any other month.

 - Photodisc/Photodisc/Getty Images